advik-student-dev/i3-dotfiles/README.md

 cd /usr/sbin
 usermod -aG sudo <your username>

-## use a text editor of your choice to edit the .bshrc.
+Use a text editor of your choice to edit the .bshrc.
 I like micro.
 If you don't, no worries, you can use anyother.
 Does not matter which one (nano, vim whatever).

 sudo apt install micro ## to get micro if you want to use it.

 cd ~
 micro .bashrc

-## Add these lines to the end of it
+  Add these lines to the end of it

 export PATH=$PATH:/usr/local/sbin
 export PATH=$PATH:/usr/sbin